Perryong/finance-budget-tracker/README.md

 ---

-**Money Motion View** - Take control of your financial future with intelligent tracking and insights! 💪💰
+**Finance Budget Tracker** - Take control of your financial future with intelligent tracking and insights! 💪💰